Become a better medic. Join Today!

 If the patient is still in the water and you suspect a spinal injury, manually stabilize the neck and spine.
-If the patient is adequately breathing on their own, place them in the recovery position and administer oxygen.
-If a backboard is required roll the victim partially on their side so that aspiration can be avoided if the patient vomits; use suctioning as necessary to clear any visible fluids from the airway.
+If the patient is adequately breathing on their own, place them in the recovery position, and administer oxygen.
+If a backboard is required to roll the victim partially on their side so that aspiration can be avoided if the patient vomits; use suctioning as necessary to clear any visible fluids from the airway.

 If an AED is available, it is safe to discharge the unit if indicated as long as the patient is not in standing water.

 New AHA guidelines advise starting chest compressions and rescue breaths in a 30:2 ratio at a rate of at least 100 compressions/min regardless of respiratory status, According to the AHA;

 "As soon as the unresponsive victim is removed from the water, the rescuer should open the airway, check for breathing, and if there is no breathing, give 2 rescue breaths that make the chest rise (if this was not done previously in the water).
 After delivery of 2 effective breaths, if a pulse is not definitely felt, the healthcare provider should begin chest compressions and provide cycles of compressions and ventilation according to the BLS guidelines."

 Beyond drowning, exposure to aquatic environments can result in health conditions that are not seen elsewhere; the most tested of these are decompression sickness, nitrogen narcosis, and "squeeze" injuries.